dynamicslab/pysensors/README.rst

 Reconstruction deals with predicting the values of a quantity of interest at different locations other than those where sensors are located.
 For example, one might predict the temperature at a point in the middle of a lake based on temperature readings taken at various other positions in the lake.

-PySensors provides the `SensorSelector` class to aid in the solution of reconstruction problems.
+PySensors provides the ``SSPOR`` (Sparse Sensor Placement Optimization for Reconstruction) class to aid in the solution of reconstruction problems.

 Take representative examples of the types of data to be reconstructed (in this case polynomials)